CarlosRCS9/minesweeper-API/README.md

 - The games should be able to be saved and resumed.
 - The player should be able to select game parameters (rows, columns, and mines).
 - The REST API must support multiple users.

+# Thinking process

+All decisions made for this project are described in this [file](thinking-process.md).